 Many business owners have just one major issue on their mind – employee engagement.
 And, because of this, it’s led to a whole new management model.
 However, it’s vitally important to first understand what employee engagement means.
 After all, the definition of the term is still indescribable.

 Most people, when they think of employee engagement, think of someone who is passionate about their job to ensure the company meets the mission and goals.
 They show it in their work, their communication and face.

-If your company’s goal for 2017 is to increase employee engagement, you need to find a way to measure and create it.
-Here are a few engagement trends happening for 2017, and how you can increase the employee engagement in your office.
+If your company’s goal for 2017/2018 is to increase employee engagement, you need to find a way to measure and create it.
+Here are a few engagement trends happening for 2017, that are sure to carry over to 2018, and how you can increase the employee engagement in your office.

 Engagement Is Set To Increase A Little

 The latest poll from Gallup showed that there has been a stagnant growth in employee engagement.
 In 2015, only 32 percent of workers in the U.S. were actively engaged in the business.
 In 2014, that number was 31.5 percent.
 In 2011, that number was 29 percent.
 What does this mean for 2017?
 Chances are it’ll move, but not more than a couple of percentage points.